-A Sophisticated Suite of Tests, Validated by Industry Studies
+A Sophisticated Suite of Assessment Tests, Validated by Industry Studies

 To measure the accuracy of Versant’s automated scoring, studies have compared automatically-generated scores and the scores generated from professional human raters.
 A high correlation between the two scores suggests that machine scoring is similar to scores that human experts produce.

 Using human transcriptions and human ratings of tests, researchers analyzed and scored test-taker responses without automatic speech processing technologies.
 They then compared the human-generated scores with the machine-generated scores to determine the accuracy of the automatic scoring.

 Scoring from the Versant assessment test is free of bias or fatigue that effects human judgment.
 The automated scoring process is fair and virtually error-free, delivering accurate, reliable results.

 Data Points Point To More Accurate Scoring

 Various scatter-plots of the final machine-generated scores, and human-generated scores, have shown the correlation for the final score and each sub-score.
 Data points show a clear linear trend, indicating that for every case evaluation, the scores that machines generated have closely aligned with those from trained transcribers and expert raters.